 Core tip: Small-for-size grafts in living donor liver transplantation is associated with inferior medium-term but not long-term graft survival.
 Comparable long-term graft survival based on liver graft size shows that smaller grafts could be accepted for living donor liver transplantation with appropriate flow modulatory measures.
 Close follow-up for graft function is warranted within 3 years after transplantation.

 Ma KW, Wong KHC, Chan ACY, Cheung TT, Dai WC, Fung JYY, She WH, Lo CM, Chok KSH.
-Impact of small-for-size liver grafts on medium- and long-term graft survival in living donor liver transplantation: A meta-analysis.
+Impact of small-for-size liver grafts on medium-term and long-term graft survival in living donor liver transplantation: A meta-analysis.
 World J Gastroenterol 2019; In press

 INTRODUCTION

 Living donor liver transplantation (LDLT) has been a well-recognized alternative to whole graft transplantation from deceased donor in face of organ shortage in the past two decades.
 Since the first successful LDLT from adult to child reported by Strong et al[1] in 1989 in Australia, the operation has been rapidly taken up by various centers.
-Multiple technical advancements including concomitant caudate lobe resection, transplantation of right posterior sector grafts and dual left grafts have been reported since then to optimize patient outcomes[2-4].
+Multiple technical advancements including concomitant caudate lobe resection, transplantation of right posterior sector grafts, and dual left grafts have been reported since then to optimize patient outcomes[2-4].

 In contrast to deceased donor liver transplantation, LDLT requires balancing the outcomes of both recipients and donors.
 The minimum graft size required to meet the metabolic demands of recipients thus has been a topic of debate for LDLT.
 When a small-for-size graft (SFSG) is unable to meet the demands, small-for-size syndrome (SFSS) occurs.
-SFSS is characterized by postoperative coagulopathy, prolonged cholestasis and liver dysfunction[5-7], which would result in poor postoperative outcomes.
+SFSS is characterized by postoperative coagulopathy, prolonged cholestasis, and liver dysfunction[5-7], which would result in poor postoperative outcomes.
 In fact, there was evidence showing that SFSG resulted in significantly worse graft survival[8].
-Therefore traditionally, the graft size has been limited to graft-to-recipient weight ratio (GRWR) of ≥ 0.8[8], or graft volume to standard liver volume (GV/SLV) of 30%-40%[9,10].
+Therefore, the graft size has been limited to graft-to-recipient weight ratio (GRWR) of ≥ 0.8[8], or graft volume to standard liver volume (GV/SLV) of 30%-40%[9,10].
 The early trend in the development of LDLT was to obtain larger grafts from living donors; techniques to obtain the right lobe for LDLT thus have been developed[11].

 On the other hand, it has been reported that the complication rate of right lobe donors was higher than that of left lobe donors[12,13].
 Studies have also shown that SFSG was not the only factor leading to SFSS[14,15].
 These findings combined with improved surgical techniques resulted in a paradigm shift of trying to obtain smaller grafts in LDLT.
-Techniques have been developed to modulate portal vein flow to prevent the damage to SFSG; this includes hemi-portocaval shunt[16], splenic artery ligation[17], splenectomy and splenic artery embolization[18,19].
+Techniques have been developed to modulate portal vein flow to prevent the damage to SFSG; this includes hemi-portocaval shunt[16], splenic artery ligation[17], splenectomy, and splenic artery embolization[18,19].
 It has therefore been suggested that adoption of a smaller graft combined with the application of such techniques to modulate hepatic inflow would be a possible method to expand the potential donor pool and optimize outcomes of both donor and recipients of LDLT.

-However, so far, there is no clear evidence on whether SFSG (GRWR < 0.8/ or GW/SLV < 35%) is safe for liver transplantation recipients and whether the recipient and graft survival would be compromised.
+However, there is no clear evidence on whether SFSG (GRWR < 0.8 or GV/SLV < 35%) is safe for liver transplantation recipients and whether the recipient and graft survival would be compromised.
 We hypothesize that a SFSG would possibly be detrimental to long-term graft survival.
-Thus, a well conducted meta-analysis is required to gather existing evidence and analyze the impact of SFSG on the survival outcomes of adult recipients in LDLT.
+Thus, a well-conducted meta-analysis is required to gather existing evidence and analyze the impact of SFSG on the survival outcomes of adult recipients in LDLT.

 MATERIALS AND METHODS